Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 - Setting up any other configuration
 - Calling a run function in lib.rs
 - Handling the error if run returns an error

+### Chapter13 Functional Language Features: Iterators and Closures

+The way a closure captures and handles values from the environment affects which traits the closure implements, and traits are how functions and structs can specify what kinds of closures they can use.
+Closures will automatically implement one, two, or all three of these Fn traits, in an additive fashion, depending on how the closure’s body handles the values:
+1. FnOnce applies to closures that can be called once.
+All closures implement at least this trait, because all closures can be called.
+A closure that moves captured values out of its body will only implement FnOnce and none of the other Fn traits, because it can only be called once.
+2. FnMut applies to closures that don’t move captured values out of their body, but that might mutate the captured values.
+These closures can be called more than once.
+3. Fn applies to closures that don’t move captured values out of their body and that don’t mutate captured values, as well as closures that capture nothing from their environment.
+These closures can be called more than once without mutating their environment, which is important in cases such as calling a closure multiple times concurrently.

+Each call to next eats up an item from the iterator.
+We didn’t need to make v1_iter mutable when we used a for loop because the loop took ownership of v1_iter and made it mutable behind the scenes.